bystrano/bash-args/README.md

 type* in the `Argument` metadata of your script (or sub-command), or in the `argument` parameter of an option.

-There are two argument types built-in *bash-args* :
+Here are the built-in argument types :

 - **file** will suggest files.
 - **directory** will suggest directories.